nipy/nipy/doc/devel/code_discussions/coordmap_notes.rst

     kij_to_RAS([k,i,j])
     another_kij_to_RAS = ijk_to_RAS.reordered_domain('kij')
     another_kij_to_RAS([k,i,j])
-    # rather than finding the permuation matrix your self
+    # rather than finding the permutation matrix your self
     another_kij_to_RAS = ijk_to_RAS.reordered_domain('kij')
     another_kij_to_RAS([k,i,j])